Why Do I Binge Eat Sweets? A Salt Lake City Binge Eating Therapist Explains

 After a period of dieting, it's entirely normal to experience an increased craving for sweets.
 Restrictive diets often create a sense of deprivation, making the allure of forbidden foods, particularly sweet treats, stronger.
 Intuitive eating recognizes these cravings as a natural response to the body's need for satisfaction and balance.
 During dieting, the body may have missed out on certain tastes and nutrients, triggering a desire for the pleasurable and energy-dense qualities that sweets provide.
 In an intuitive eating framework, acknowledging and honoring these cravings without judgment is a crucial step in rebuilding a healthy relationship with food.
 Rather than viewing sweet cravings as a failure, intuitive eating encourages individuals to listen to their bodies, understand their cravings, and make choices that align with both physical and emotional well-being.

 Therapy with a binge eating disorder therapist is a crucial resource when you are grappling with binge eating.
 Going to therapy can give you a safe and compassionate space to understand yourself and your cycle of binge eating.
-It can be e scary to reach out for help when you are embarrassed of your behaviors but you don’t have to worry about being judged.
+It can be e scary to reach out for help when you are embarrassed by your behaviors, but you don’t have to worry about being judged.
 The goal of binge eating disorder treatment is to help you feel better and to find ways to binge less and less.
-There’s a reason you are struggling with binging and it’s not because there’s anything wrong with you.
+There’s a reason you are struggling with binging, and it’s not because there’s anything wrong with you.
 Working with an eating disorder therapist can help you unravel all the confusion you have about your struggle and find different ways of dealing with painful emotions.

-Start working with an eating disorder therapist in Utah
+Start working with an eating disorder therapist in Salt Lake City, Utah

 You can find relief from binge eating.
 You don’t have to feel stuck in this loop.
-You can have a better relationship with food and your body and binge eating disorder treatment can help.
+You can have a better relationship with food and your body, and binge eating disorder treatment can help.
 This Utah Eating Disorder Clinic has an eating disorder therapist specializing in binge eating disorder.
-To begin counseling follow the steps below:
+To begin counseling, follow the steps below:

-Meet with a binge eating disorder therapist
+2. Meet with a binge eating disorder therapist

-Begin feeling better
+3. Begin feeling better

 About the Author